Free drivers, firmware, and hardware designs

 - Video processing units (VPUs) are often the last hurdle to a fully free system on a chip (SoC).
 By replacing these nonfree dependencies, we can make low-power devices that respect users' freedoms.
 The Coda9 VPU requires proprietary firmware, which is preventing the Freescale iMX6 from coming entirely with free software.
 For more information about this visit Rhombus Tech's page about the processor.

-- The GCxxxx line of chipsets provide 3D rendering for mobile devices such as laptops.
-This includes the GC2000 used in the One Laptop Per Child computer (OLPC).
-Get involved with Project Etnaviv here.
+- The Vivante GC line of chipsets provide 3D rendering for some mobile devices such as laptops.
+This includes the GPUs used in the i.MX6 and i.MX8 chipsets.
+Get involved with the Etnaviv project here.

-- You can help the Radeon project develop a replacement for the nonfree firmware in ATI graphics cards.
+- You can help the Radeon project develop a replacement for the nonfree firmware in AMD graphics cards.

 - You can support Nouveau, a project creating free replacements for proprietary drivers for nVidia cards.